postmates/circuitbreaker/README.rst

     $ pip install circuitbreaker

 Why not circuitfixer ?
 ----------------------

 *Circuitfixer* (https://github.com/postmates/circuitfixer) can be confusing for first time users.
 It uses the idea of an exponential moving average to keep track of when the circuit breaker should open/close.
 It also does not work well with multi-process applications: each process has an independent view of the circuitfixer state, so it takes much longer for all of them to detect an outage.
 This is not ideal for service reliability.

 <Drum Roll>Hello Circuitbreaker!</Drum Roll> This library uses shared memory to maintain a consistent state among processes within the same instance of an app.
 In addition,
 the semantics to decide when to open / close a circuit breaker are simpler, and are based on a simple counter of consecutive failures.
 This library is meant to be much more understandable for first time users.
 These factors will help ensure maintainability, and reliability across our services.

 Continue reading below for more details on how to configure a circuitbreaker.

 Usage
 -----

 This is the simplest example.
 Just decorate a function with the ``@circuit`` decorator::

-    from circuitbreaker import circuit
+    from circuitbreaker.circuitbreaker import circuit

     @circuit
     def external_call():
         ...